svgeesus/ondesModulaire/Waveforms/Sine lowpass filtered/README.md

 Intellijel μVCF 12dB/octave SVF (Coolaudio V2164 based) would be interesting to try for this application.
 It might be cleaner, but the 24db/octave of the A-122 probably makes it the better choice here.

+### Doepfer A-105

+This is a 24dB/octave using the SSM filter chip SSM2044.
+There is also the quad filter A-105-4, again with SSM2044.